Future Watch 3 – Privacy and Social Media

 G: On Facebook, it’s very difficult to manage your security settings.
 I don’t think many people know how to do it properly.

-C: Yes and Facebook have that tendency because they’re looking for that interaction … And also they don’t necessarily know what they want to do.
+C: Yes and Facebook has that tendency because they’re looking for that interaction … And also they don’t necessarily know what they want to do.
 They will be changing your terms and conditions.

 I think one of the weaknesses … When was the last time you read the terms and conditions of Facebook?